denoland/rusty_v8/README.md

 The value may also name a directory, in which case the expected artifact filename (e.g. `librusty_v8_release_x86_64-unknown-linux-gnu.a.gz`, gzipped or plain) is looked up inside it.
-A directory is also consulted for the generated `src_binding` file, ahead of the mirror and the upstream release, so a directory of downloaded release assets covers both artifacts:
+A directory is also the authoritative source for the generated `src_binding` file: it is never fetched from the mirror or the upstream release, so an offline setup that configured only the directory never reaches the network.
+If the directory lacks the binding, a usable binding left on disk by a previous build is reused with a warning;
+otherwise the build fails:

 ```bash
 export RUSTY_V8_ARCHIVE=/path/to/downloaded/artifacts